 A cheat sheet was added at the end of each chapter.
 This cheat sheet consists of a checklist of to-dos when learning your skill and adopting the Fast Track.
-The book will be published very soon on Amazon.
+The book is now live and published on Amazon.

 In addition to the deliverables, I presented the book to real-life users from different facets of life including a portfolio manager, a software developer and a communications associate.
 The book presentations were taken very well, and I felt empowered to use the insights to further iterate on the project before the final launch.

 Since the completion of this project, numerous testimonials from users have been stated, declaring how simple and straightforward the application of the Fast Track book.
 Readers are able to combine the love of knowledge and self-improvement while learning mental models to help them to thrive in the new economy.